huseyinbiyik/school-library/README.md

-## Enumerable
+## School Library

-> It is an exercise for Ruby Enumerable studies
+> It is an library app that will allow you to:
+- Add new students or teachers.
+- Add new books.
+- Save records of who borrowed a given book and when.

 ## Built With